-If you would like to get your pet fixed here’s what you can do:
+If you would like to get your pet fixed here’s what you need to do:

 There are a number of low cost programs in the East Bay including FREE fix programs if you own a pitbull.
 Please check to see if you qualify for other programs before asking for help from us.
 We have limited funds.

-BUT our commitment is to fix dogs and cats whenever possible without a complicated application process.
 If you need our help, we will give it.
-Email us at email@example.com and give us information about your pet: breed, age, gender, health issues and your contact information including which city you live in, and we will set up an appointment for you.
+Email us at: firstname.lastname@example.org and give us information about your pet: breed, age, gender, health issues and your contact information including which city you live in, and we will connect you with a program that can help you.

-We do not require a co-payment, but if you can help cover the cost that helps us do more for everyone else who needs help.
-For example if you have a large breed female dog who needs spaying that costs us anywhere from $150 – $250.
+We do not require a co-payment, but as we cover the cost of these surgeries, we appreciate any contribution you can make.
+Then we can do more for everyone else who needs help.
+For example if you have a large breed female dog who needs spaying that costs us anywhere from $175 – $250.
 Please consider making a donation via PayPal when you ask for help.
 Any amount helps.

 If you get your pet spayed or neutered through our program we will provide a FREE Home Again Microchip which is usually implanted at the time of surgery or if the vet doing the surgery does not offer that service, we can implant the chip at our clinics – and that includes a lifetime registration.
 Once your pet is registered in their database, it is in their system for life.
 You do not need to renew memberships or pay fees each year.